Indiana State University Scholarships (2025–2026)

 Regional Tuition Discounts (Reciprocity): Indiana State offers two ways for nonresidents to pay a much lower rate:

-- Midwest Student Exchange Program (MSEP): ISU also participates in MSEP, with an estimated MSEP tuition of about $12,626.
-Learn how it works in our MSEP guide.
+- Midwest Student Exchange Program (MSEP): ISU participates in MSEP; the consortium lists an estimated MSEP tuition of about $12,626/year (actual billing set by ISU).

 Who qualifies?
 Admitted freshmen from IL, KY, OH, KS, MN, MO, NE, ND, and WI.